s183558/MLOps6_Project/reports/README.md

 We could have made more test to come closer to 100% but at least we have now the proper workflow set up correctly.
 It is worth to mention that 100% coverage does not guarantee error-free code for various reasons:
 1) The testing code could be wrong.
-2) The test may inadvertly rely on that all ressources are available (e.g. files to be loaded).
-If the tested code does not implement the necessary error handling then no error is catched until the code is deployed in production.
+2) The test may inadvertently rely on that all resources  are available (e.g. files to be loaded).
+If the tested code does not implement the necessary error handling, then no error is caught until the code is deployed in production.
-3) The tests above are ``unittest`` which tests the functions isolated from the world.
-Integration tests are also necessary to ensure that the interfaces between the functions and modules work as intented.
+3) The tests above are ``unit test`` which tests the functions isolated from the world.
+Integration tests are also necessary to ensure that the interfaces between the functions and modules work as intended.

 ### Question 9